Tutorial on amortized optimization: Defining the model

 Semi-amortized models are conceptually similar to learning a fully-amortized model to warm-start an existing optimization procedure that fine-tunes the solution.
 The crucial difference is that semi-amortized learning often end-to-end learns through the final prediction while warm-starting and fine-tuning only learns the initial prediction and does not integrate the knowledge of the fine-tuning procedure into the learning procedure.
-Choosing between these is an active research topic and while we will mostly focus on semi-amortized models, learning a fully-amortized warm-starting model brings promising results to some fields too, such as \citet{zhang2019safe,baker2019learning,chen2022large}.
-In variational inference, \citet[Table 2]{kim2018semi} compare semi-amortized models (SA-VAE) to warm-starting and fine-tuning (VAE+SVI) and demonstrate that the end-to-end learning signal is helpful. \citet{arbel2021amortized} further study fully-amortized warm-started solvers that arise in bi-level optimization problems for hyper-parameter optimization and use the theoretical framework from singularly perturbed systems \citep{habets2010stabilite} to analyze properties of the approximate solutions.
+Choosing between these is an active research topic and while this tutorial will mostly focus on semi-amortized models, learning a fully-amortized warm-starting model brings promising results to some fields too, such as \citet{zhang2019safe,baker2019learning,chen2022large}.
+In variational inference, \citet[Table 2]{kim2018semi} compare semi-amortized models (SA-VAE) to warm-starting and fine-tuning (VAE+SVI) and demonstrate that the end-to-end learning signal is helpful.
+In other words, amortization finds an initialization that is helpful for gradient-based optimization. \citet{arbel2021amortized} further study fully-amortized warm-started solvers that arise in bi-level optimization problems for hyper-parameter optimization and use the theoretical framework from singularly perturbed systems \citep{habets2010stabilite} to analyze properties of the approximate solutions.